steviebeenz/Gateway/README.md

 - [Twitter](https://twitter.com/RefineDev)

 ## Note
-This might contain bugs that are relatively eeasy to fix.
+This might contain bugs that are relatively easy to fix.

 ## Terms of Use
 + You are not allowed to sell, claim this as your own.
 Resepect the developer for his contributions and credit them.